 The information on this site describes benefits available through this insurance program and is intended to provide a brief overview of the coverage.
 In the event of any conflict or inconsistency between the information on this site and the information contained in the underlying plan documents, the plan documents will in all respects control and govern.
 If any provision is not explained or only partially explained, your rights will always be determined under the provisions of the underlying plan documents.
 Insurance coverage and availability may differ by state.
 For complete plan details, please contact the Program Administrator, Military Officers Association of America (MOAA) Insurance Plans at 1-800-247-2192, Monday-Friday, 7:30 a.m. - 5:00 p.m.
 Central Time.

 We're here to help!
 Please contact us in whatever manner is most convenient for you.

 This plan would pay for cash benefits for your hospitalization for a covered sickness or injury and your recovery afterward:

-That's up to a total $9,450 per year*.
-You won't have to pay out of pocket for the home recovery care you need.
+You'll have help to pay for out of pocket costs for home recovery care you may need.
 Plus, your Hospital Benefit is unlimited in the number of times you can collect it as long as your Periods of Confinement are unrelated and separated by more than 90 days.
 For example, if you’re hospitalized three times in one year, you'll collect at least $750 each time.

 Conditions for which you've received medical care or treatment in the 6 months before your effective date will be covered after you’ve been in the plan for 6 months; or when you've gone 6 months without treatment for the condition, whichever is sooner.